 Vim is a text editor, found in practically every operating system since the 90s - and it's quite a popular choice for those looking for a Nano or Notepad alternative.

 Why is that, though?
 What is Vim, its main features, and should you even use it?

-Let’s go have a look and find out.
+Let's have a look at the core principles Vim follows and find out more about them:

 Most Linux distributions already have Vim installed: while many other editors may or may not be available, Vim is almost guaranteed to be there.

 This means that with general knowledge of Vim, you will be able to make edits to more or less any available operating system.

 Vim is also fully cross-platform.
 It's available for Linux, Windows, and Mac OS - and for plenty of others.
 This means that if you work with several machines, you will be able to keep using the same editor in all of them.
 And that editor will be Vim.

 Being available on so many platforms and operating systems, Vim is a massively popular, well-known text editor.
 That popularity, however, is also used for good.
 Every time users start Vim, they see a prompt to donate to ICCF Holland.
 That is a charity project, founded by Vim's creator Bram Moolenaar, and aiming to help AIDS victims in the poorest areas of Uganda.

 As Vim is everywhere, it's very refreshing to see them being socially responsible and using this popularity for good.